Teorema: Home media

+In the United Kingdom the British Film Institute produced a Blu-ray disc and the film is available for streaming via its BFI Player platform.

 Reception

-On its release, the religious right and the Vatican criticized the sexual content in the film.
+On its release the religious right and the Vatican criticized the sexual content of the film.
 Others considered the film "ambiguous" and "visionary".
 The film won a special award at the Venice Film Festival from the International Catholic Film Office, only for the award to be withdrawn later when the Vatican protested.

-Scholars view the film differently due to the openness or ambiguity of the film.
-The author of A Certain Realism: Making Use of Pasolini’s Film Theory and Practice, Maurizio Viano, says that in order to understand the film there must be "adequate translation".
-Most scholars writing about the film do not discuss Pasolini's cinematographic techniques but Pasolini's philosophical arguments.
-Viano argues that Pasolini intended to be theoretical in this film because he wanted to be recognized as "a film theorist".
+Scholars view the film differently owing to the openness or ambiguity of the film.
+The author of A Certain Realism: Making Use of Pasolini's Film Theory and Practice, Maurizio Viano, says that in order to understand the film there must be "adequate translation".
+Most scholars writing about the film do not discuss Pasolini's cinematographic techniques but his philosophical arguments.
+Viano argues that Pasolini intended to be theoretical in this film because he wanted to be recognised as "a film theorist".

+Pasolini and producer Donato Leoni were charged with obscenity by the Public Prosecutor's Office of Rome but were acquitted after only an hour's deliberations.

+Accolades

+At the 29th Venice International Film Festival Teorema was nominated for the Golden Lion and Laura Betti won the Volpi Cup for Best Actress for her role in the film.

+At the 1969 Nastro d'Argento awards the film was nominated for Best Director (Pasolini), Best Original Story (Pasolini) and Best Supporting Actress (Betti).